Sistan Basin

 A basalt hill, known as Mount Khajeh, rises beside the lakes and marshes of the basin.

 Lakes

 The lowest part of the Sistan Basin contains a series of shallow lakes, known as hamuns.
 It appears that in the past there was a single Hamun Lake, but there are now three separate lakes.
 From north to south the lakes are:

 Hamun-e Puzak

 The Hamun-e Puzak lies mostly in Afghanistan.
 It receives water from the Shelah Charkh channel of the Helmand River, and also from the Khash River and other small rivers.

 Hamun-e Sabari

-The Hamun-e Sabari is split between Iran and Afghanistan.
+The Hamun-e Sabari is split between Afghanistan and Iran.
 It receives water from the Parian branch of Helmand River, the Farah River and the Harut River.